Gilbert Gerard (theological writer)

 Gilbert Gerard (1760–1815) was a Scottish theological writer.
-The son of Alexander Gerard (1728–1795), he became the minister of the Scots Church, Amsterdam.
-He was professor of Greek at King's College, Aberdeen, 1791, and of divinity, 1795.
+He became the minister of the Scots Church, Amsterdam.
+He was professor of Greek at King's College, Aberdeen, 1791, and divinity, 1795.
 In 1803 he was Moderator of the General Assembly of the Church of Scotland.

 Life

-The son of Very Rev Alexander Gerard, D.D., he was born at Aberdeen 12 August 1760, and studied at King's College, Aberdeen graduating MA in 1777 then studying Divinity at Edinburgh University.
+Gerard was born in Aberdeen on 12 August 1760, son of Jane (d.
+1818), the eldest daughter of Dr John Wight of Colnae and the Very Rev Alexander Gerard.
+He studied at King's College, Aberdeen graduating with an MA in 1777, going on to study divinity at the University of Edinburgh.
 On being licensed he became a Church of Scotland minister of the Scots Church in Amsterdam, and during his time there studied modern languages and literature, contributing to the Analytical Review.
-In 1791 he returned to Aberdeen to occupy the chair of Greek in King's College.
+In 1791 he returned to Aberdeen to take up the Chair of Greek in King's College.

-On his father's death, in 1795, Gerard succeeded him in the chair of divinity, and in 1811 he added to his professorship the second charge in the collegiate church of Old Machar in north Aberdeen.
-He was a king's chaplain, and was elected Moderator of the General Assembly of the Church of Scotland in 1803.
+On his father's death, in 1795, Gerard succeeded him in the Chair of Divinity, and in 1811 he added to his professorship the second charge in the collegiate church of Old Machar in north Aberdeen.
+He was a King's Chaplain, and was elected Moderator of the General Assembly of the Church of Scotland in 1803.
 He became second charge minister of Old Machar on 19 September 1811, and died 28 September 1815.